choosing your shutter speed when using flash

 A question that I was asked via email, that I thought would be of interest to everyone:

-I have one question: When using ambient light, I understand that you set your exposure using the camera’s manual mode, then use flash to fill in.
+When using ambient light, I understand that you set your exposure using the camera’s manual mode, then use flash to fill in.
 My question, when your shutter speed goes below that usually used hand-held, do you count on the speed of the flash to produce a sharp image or go to tripod or monopod?
 Or, increase either ISO or f-stop until you reach and acceptable shutter speed?

-You are entirely correct in that I usually increase my ISO or open my aperture, to get a high enough shutter speed for sharper images.
+This is entirely correct in that I usually increase my ISO or open my aperture, to get a high enough shutter speed for sharper images.
 I can count on the flash freezing the action when I am shooting in lower light levels, and my ambient light is around 3 stops or more under-exposed.
 This means the (TTL) flash will be the dominant light source, and the short duration of the flash will freeze the action

 But when we get to situations in low light where we are using flash in nearly the same amount that the available light is, then we can’t rely on flash to freeze the action.
 I prefer not to use a tripod for my wedding photography, since it slows me down for the style that I work in.